 “Lit” might be winning the popularity contest at present, but if you feel like “lighted” works for you, go for it.
 There aren’t many occasions where your language use gets to be a choose-your-adventure decision.
 So live it up, folks.
 You have fun out there.
 I fear this might bring us back to that other definition of “lit,” though, so be careful.

-Of course, if you’re looking for an adjective, “lit” is the only correct answer—whether you’re talking about a gentle glow or otherwise.
+In short, when it comes to the “lighted” vs. “lit” debate, remember that if you’re looking for an adjective, “lit” is the only correct answer—whether you’re talking about a gentle glow or otherwise.